bilal-ujede-at-persistent/cs-csb-feature-tracking/feature/checklist.md

   - [ ] Ensure that unit tests are present and cover the new/modified functionality
   - [ ] Validate that the OpenAPI specification has been updated (if applicable)
 - [ ] Address any comments or requested changes
+- [ ] Review the attached test case code coverage screenshot and ensure it meets the required threshold (>80%)
 - [ ] Push new commits to the same branch if changes are required
   ```
   git commit -m "Address PR feedback: <brief description>"